McClelland–Grimes Farm

-McClelland–Grimes Farm is a historic farm located at Morgan Township and Washington Township in Greene County, Pennsylvania.
+The McClelland–Grimes Farm is an historic, American farm that is located in Morgan Township and Washington Township in Greene County, Pennsylvania.

+It was listed on the National Register of Historic Places in 2010.

+History and architectural features

 The contributing resources are the brick main house (c.
-1873), brick combination ice house / smoke house, timber frame barn (1883), wood frame sheep barn (c.
+1873), brick combination ice house/smoke house, timber frame barn (1883), wood frame sheep barn (c.
 1890), wood frame wash house (c.
-1910), early 20th century corn crib, wood frame scale shed (c.
-1940), mid-20th century balloon frame poultry house, poured concrete cistern, and walled spring.
+1910), early twentieth-century corn crib, wood frame scale shed (c.
+1940), mid-twentieth century balloon frame poultry house, poured concrete cistern, and walled spring.
 The surrounding farm property is a contributing site.

 It was listed on the National Register of Historic Places in 2010.